Updated: Feb 24, 2021

 This may sound minuscule compared to the multi Gigabyte systems of today, but it was a significant increase over what had been available before.

 Later iterations such as the ZX Spectrum 128 would increase the memory to 128 kilobytes.
 This increased memory allowed for significantly more complex games, and for whole genres of games that would not have been possible on earlier systems.

 If memory serves, most disc-based games retailed at around £14.99, whilst the more affordable cassettes sold for £9.99.

 Note this was 1980s money.
 If adjusted for inflation, this would equate to around £45 and £27 respectively.

 The first three variants of the Spectrum lacked either a built-in cassette deck or disc drive.
 Thankfully it was a simple enough matter to plug in an external one.

-Later variants of the Spectrum 128 such as the +2 came with an in built cassette deck, while the more expensive +3 came with an in built disc drive.
-Both could still accept external tape decks and disc drives, which provided users the flexibility of using either media.
+Later variants of the Spectrum 128 such as the +2 came with a built-in cassette deck, while the more expensive +3 came with a built-in disc drive.
+Both could still accept external tape decks and disc drives, which provided users with the flexibility of using either media.

-The Spectrum 128K+3, pictured above, was little Nomad's first home computer, which he got his grubby little mitts on at the tender age of eight and a half.
-(When you are that young the 'and a half' is all important!')
+The Spectrum 128K+3, pictured above, was my first home computer, which I got my grubby little mitts on at the tender age of eight.

 "Wow!"
 I thought, "128K, that’s huge!"
 I also felt quite smug, as it was the +3, the ‘high-end’ variant with the internal disk drive.
 It was also my first ever experience of modding a computer.
 My grandfather, always the tinkerer, figured out how to connect the computer to an old cassette player.
 At the time I was very impressed, not realising that this was actually easy to do and that they were all designed with this in mind.